aekn/dr-veritas/data/README.md

 ---

 ## How `kg_directed.csv` is built
-Our preprocessing is nearly identical to TxGNN's [GitHub](https://github.com/mims-harvard/TxGNN) with one small change, noted in step 4.
+Our preprocessing is nearly identical to TxGNN's [\[GitHub\]](https://github.com/mims-harvard/TxGNN) with one small change, noted in step 4.

 1. Normalize IDs: convert `x_id` and `y_id` to canonical strings.
-2. Orient drug-disease edges: force drug->disease for `indication`, `contraindication`, and `off-label use`.
+2. Orient drug-disease edges: force drug→disease for `indication`, `contraindication`, and `off-label use`.
 3. Canonical direction per relation:
     - Homogeneous (e.g., `protein_protein`): deduplicate by unordered pair (drop mirrored duplicates).
     - Heterogeneous (e.g., `drug_protein`): pick a canonical direction.